tyhho/OT-2_3D_Designs/README.md

 ### Ice Block
 A horrendously low-end substitute for the official Temperature Module, designed to keep enzymes / reactions cold during a run.
 This object holds a metallic block (N2400-4021, N2400-4022, N2400-4023, or N2400-4024) that is compatible with the StarLab Mini Dry Bath (N2400-4021).

-The envisioned usage is to insert the metallic block into the middle slot of the object, fill the rest of the space with water  plastic-compatible coolants, and then freeze it at -20 $\degree$C overnight before use.
+The envisioned usage is to insert the metallic block into the middle slot of the object, fill the rest of the space with water  plastic-compatible coolants, and then freeze it at -20 °C overnight before use.

 Status: Fits metallic block and slots on OT-2 well but not functionally verified.
 Concerns with possible water leak through PLA plastics and potential increase in object fragility due to repeated freeze-thaw cycles need to be empirically tested.